What Is Litha? Meaning, History, and Summer Solstice Traditions for 2026

 Posts on this site may contain affiliate links that allow me to earn a small commission from your purchases (at no extra cost to you!)

-The Summer Solstice, which is also referred to as Litha, is the longest day of the year.
+In 2026, the Summer Solstice occurs on June 21st in the Northern Hemisphere.
 Many communities, notably those in Scandinavia, celebrate the Summer Solstice by observing Midsummer’s Eve as a festival and holiday.

-During the Summer Solstice, it’s easy to see and feel the pure joy and happiness around us.
+It’s easy to see and feel the pure joy and happiness around us during Litha.
 Bees buzzing, birds singing, flowers in full bloom, and plenty of sunshine.
 It’s a time of positivity, growth, and creativity.

 While there’s scholarly evidence to indicate that it was indeed observed, there were suggestions made by Gerald Gardner, the founder of modern Wicca, that the solar festivals (the solstices and equinoxes) were actually added later and imported from the Middle East.